Dam levels as at Monday 30 January 2023.

 Guyra Dam: 100%

 Malpas Dam is located to the south east of Guyra and to the north of Armidale.
 It was built as the major water supply for the city of Armidale.
 Its construction was completed in 1968 and currently has a storage capacity of 13,000 million litres with expansion capabilities to 26,000 million litres.

 Puddledock Dam was designed and constructed in 1928 by the Public Works Department as the water supply for Armidale city and the surrounding area.
 Following the completion of Malpas Dam in 1968, Puddledock Dam was taken out of service and is now used as an emergency water supply only.
-The storage has also been used to provide raw water supply to local farmers.

 Raw Water Users

-Puddledock pipeline: Blue Green Algae - Drinking water Nil alert
+Puddledock pipeline: Blue Green Algae -Nil Alert

 Recreational Water Users

-Dumaresq Dam: Blue-Green Algae - No Alert
+Dumaresq Dam: Blue-Green Algae - Nil Alert

 Guyra water supply